Fr4nzz/ARM-rstudio-server/README.md

 Run ```su``` then exit root running ```exit```
 Now you can install [Moe-hacker/termux-container](https://github.com/Moe-hacker/termux-container) following its instructions

-### Non rooted android devices (Not Working)
+### Non rooted android devices (~~Not Working~~ Workaround login as root)
-RStudio is successfully compiled but does not work.
-I think that RStudio wants more resources than default for non root (see [ulimit in termux](https://www.reddit.com/r/termux/comments/ilrri3/ulimit_n_2048_not_working_inside_prootdistro/) and [related issue in RStudio](https://github.com/rocker-org/rocker-versioned/issues/187#issuecomment-572619013)).
-If you still want to try, first install ubuntu using [termux/proot-distro](https://github.com/termux/proot-distro)
+RStudio is successfully compiled but you have to login as root First install ubuntu using [termux/proot-distro](https://github.com/termux/proot-distro)
 ```
 pkg install proot-distro
 proot-distro install ubuntu